-The superintendent is responsible for ensuring master schedules are created which determine the timing and duration of each teacher's planning and scheduling lunch periods.
+The superintendent is responsible for ensuring master schedules are created which determine the timing and duration of each teacher's planning and scheduled lunch periods.
 Planning time is for the purpose of scheduling conferences, instructional planning, and preparation.
 Each teacher will have the ability to schedule these activities during his/her designated planning time.
-Teachers may not leave campus during their planning time without prior permission from their building level supervisor or superintendent and signing out on the appropriate form in the building principal's office.
-Calling the principal or the principal's secretary is not sufficient.
+Teachers may not leave campus during their planning time without prior permission from their building level supervisor.

 The planning time shall be in increments of not less than forty (40) minutes and shall occur during the student instructional day unless a teacher requests, in writing, to have his/her planning time occur outside of the student instructional day.
-For the purposes of this policy, the student instructional day means the time that students are required to be present at school.
+For the purposes of this policy, the student instructional day are required to be present at school.

-Legal Reference: ACA § 6-17-114 (a)(d)
+Legal Reference: A.C.A. § 6-17-114 (a)(d)